Which Teams Played in the First Cricket Match at Lord's?

 NHLE entry: Listing details for the Pavilion at Lord's

 Lord's Cricket Ground is famous the world over as 'the home of cricket'.
-Two hundred years ago, on 22 June 1814, the Marylebone Cricket Club (MCC) and Hertfordshire played the very first match at the present ground.
+Over two hundred years ago, on 22 June 1814, the Marylebone Cricket Club (MCC) and Hertfordshire played the very first match at the present ground.

 The information on the score card of that iconic 1814 match can be found on the Cricket Archive website.
 This shows that Hertfordshire did not have the most successful game.
 They amassed only 79 runs in their first innings, thanks mainly to their opening batsman Bentley, who contributed 33 runs.

 Evidently Bentley also bowled, and he took two MCC wickets.
 However, helped by 55 runs from their opening batsman A W Schabner, the MCC scored 161 before bowling Hertfordshire out for 55 in their second innings.
 The MCC won by an innings and 106 runs.